Political Economy Beyond Crisis and Hope

 Adam Fishwick is Associate Professor / Reader in IPE and Development Studies at De Montfort University.
 His research focuses on labour movements and strategies of self-organising in Latin America.
 He is co-editor of Austerity and Working-Class Resistance (Rowman and Littlefield, 2018) and has written for Le Monde Diplomatique, openDemocracy and Progress in Political Economy.

-'These valuable essays open the door to further explorations of what a postcapitalist society can actually consist of' - Peter Hudis, author of 'Marx's Concept of the Alternative to Capitalism' (Haymarket, 2013)
+'These valuable essays on the contemporary crisis of capitalism explore numerous theoretical approaches to challenging the dominance of capital, opening the door to further explorations of what a postcapitalist society can actually consist of'- Peter Hudis, author of 'Marx’s Concept of the Alternative to Capitalism' (Haymarket, 2016)

 1. Critical IPE and the End of History - Owen Worth (University of Limerick)